Cer-LynL/intern-decision-engine-backend/TICKET-101-conclusion.md

 Fix: use Lombok's @NoArgsConstructor annotation to generate a no-argument constructor for DecisionRequest class.

 2. Console displays an "Incorrect use of ParentDataWidget." exception - should be looked into to see where the issue arises.
 It may not cause problems now, but could in the long run.
-3. One requirement is for the decision engine to return the maximum possibile loan sum for the requested period, even if the used input is less.
-Currently the engine does not calculate that, it only calculates the sum if it's equal or less than requested.
+3. One requirement is for the decision engine to return the maximum possible loan sum for the requested period, even if the used input is less.
+Currently, the engine does not calculate that, it only calculates the sum if it's equal to or less than requested.
-4. For people in debt, the engine could also state the reason for why no valid loan can be found.
+4. For people in debt, the engine could also state the reason why no valid loan can be found.
-5. BIGGEST SHORTCOMING: the ticket requires to implement a scoring algorithm to calculate client's credit score.
-In this case this solution has not been implemented (to be used for point no. 3).
+5. BIGGEST SHORTCOMING: the ticket requires implementing a scoring algorithm to calculate the client's credit score.
+In this case, this solution has not been implemented (to be used for point no. 3).

 To fix the shortcoming: